Welcome from Our Chair

 At the undergraduate level, students take stimulating courses, conduct clinical observations and experience ample opportunities to engage with faculty in research.
 In addition, through the Global Network University students may elect to study abroad at one of the many NYU sites.
 In the two-year Master of Science program students take part in course work and clinical placements designed to achieve the integration of academic theoretical knowledge with clinical experiences.
 Graduate students are offered the opportunity to take two of their required courses during a summer Study Abroad Program at Lund University in Sweden.
 We also grant a PhD in Communicative Sciences and Disorders.
 The doctoral program is individually tailored and provides students with training as academic researchers and scholars.
 This five-year full-time program includes several academic research milestones and comes with a competitive funding package.

-The Department offers world-class faculty with expertise in a wide span of areas, an active, campus-based clinic facility and affiliation with more than 100 hospital, rehabilitation, developmental, and educational facilities across the New York area.
+The Department offers world-class faculty with expertise in a wide span of areas, an active, campus-based clinic facility and affiliation with an extensive amount of hospital, rehabilitation, developmental, and educational facilities across the New York area.
 We welcome you to be part of this challenging and exciting environment as you seek opportunities to learn and grow as a future clinician and/or researcher.

 --Christina Reuterskiöld, PhD, CCC-SLP, Chair/Associate Professor

 Department Mission Statement